sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 - `to`: converts the data to a certain type (examples: `toString`, `hexToRgb`, `urlToSlug`).
 - `on` and `handle` for event handlers (examples: `onClick`, `handleSubmit`).

 I> Verb prefixes are also called _actions_ in the A/HC/LC pattern.
-See more in the [A/HC/LC pattern](#a-hc-lc) section later in this chapter.
+See more in the [Use the A/HC/LC pattern](#a-hc-lc) section later in this chapter.

 And the following prefixes for boolean variables or functions that return a boolean value: